PředmětyPředměty(verze: 978)

 1. Seven pieces of homework (42 points)

 2. Term paper: A paper based on student's research.
-Each student should carry out an analysis on the topic of his/her choice.
+Each student should carry out an analysis on the topic of their choice.
 Extending a selected piece of homework is recommended but not necessary.
 Using one's own data is welcome.
-(30 points)
+Paper due: 10/6/2026 (30 points)

-To succesfully finish the course, any student has to achieve at least a half of the points in every assignment, i.e., 21 pts. for homework, 15 pts. for the term paper, and 14 pts. in oral examination.
+To succesfully finish the course, any student has to achieve at least a half of the points in the assignments, i.e., 21 pts. for homework, 15 pts. for the term paper, and 14 pts. in oral examination.

 Evaluation: